Your Grass Guide

 Water the lawns down each time there are initial signs of drought stress, and keep on watering it all during the entire season.
 Indicators of the drought stress are brown, thin as well as folding grass.

 Aerating the lawn in the early periods of June can improve the reaction of your lawn in the period summer stress.
+Talk

-to your specialist about the aeration
+to your specialist about the aeration services

-Service Green.
+of Service Green.

 It is most beneficial to provide up to at least an inch of water to your lawn every week.
 Some local water authorities place restrictions on water usage, but you won’t have to worry about it during the rainy season, just during the dry season.
 As temperatures increase continuously, you should let the soil of your lawn to become several inches wet.
-If the lawn starts developing bare spots, you should speak to
+If the lawn starts developing bare spots, you should speak to Service Green

 to get options for lawn plug.